Serpentine Squiggles

-Shell-sculptors had the sharpest claws of the chrylurk castes, and this one had a whetstone upon the table, honing the edge further, even as R-15 walked in.
-She, a surrogate clad proudly in ceramic carapace, paused at the threshold to the chamber, tugging on her invisible bindings to the rest of the hive as if it would pull her from some terrible drop.
+Shell-sculptors had the sharpest claws of the chrylurk castes, and this one had a whetstone upon the table, honing the edge further, even as you walked in.
+You, a surrogate clad proudly in ceramic carapace, paused at the threshold to the chamber, tugging on your invisible bindings to the rest of the hive as if it would pull you from some terrible drop.

 —Sit down, sister! (the shell-sculptor sent, eager antennae already perking up at the promise of being helpful) This one has been told just what you need!

-Her tugging on the lines ceased, unable to overcome the gravity of her appointment: six legs ferried her inward, and she lay her ceramic-clad carapace upon the cool clay of the sculptor’s workbench.
+Your tugging on the lines ceased, unable to overcome the gravity of your appointment: six legs ferried you inward, and you lay your ceramic-clad carapace upon the cool clay of the sculptor’s workbench.

-All was lit apale in the sharp light cast by the sculptor’s swarmling shimmerbugs, perched and casting beams with reflective inner elytra.
+All was lit apale in the sharp light emitted by the sculptor’s swarmling shimmerbugs, perched and reflecting beams with shiny inner elytra.
 All was lit, save for the shadows cast by the chrylurks themselves

 —Would you like a full exfoliation?